Radio Frequency EMFs

 Introduction

-You can be exposed to potentially harmful radio frequencies from multiple sources both outside as well as within a building.
+You can be exposed to potentially harmful radio frequencies from multiple sources both outside as well as inside a building.
 Outside sources include broadcast radio and television antennas, cellular telephone antennas mounted on towers and buildings, other broadcast antennas (police, fire, airport radar), and now, neighborhood wireless Internet (Wi-Fi) antennas on utility poles.
+Cell antennas emit RF frequencies using third-, fourth-, fifth- and soon, sixth-generation technologies.

 Sources of Radio Frequencies

-The most common sources of wireless frequencies inside your home include wireless Internet (Wi-Fi) routers, cell phones, cordless telephones, and now, smart electric, water and gas meters mounted outside or inside your home.
+The most common sources of wireless frequencies in and around your home include wireless Internet (Wi-Fi) routers, cell phones, cordless telephones, and now, smart electric, water and gas meters mounted outside or inside your home.
 All of these sources can generate pulsed digital frequencies that produce a harmful influence that is not well tolerated by the human physiology.
-Their presence in a building produces a subtle but harmful effect on the natural bioelectric processes of the body, causing stress and reducing our energy and vitality.
+Their presence in a building produces a subtle but harmful effect on the natural bio-electric processes of the body, causing stress and reducing our internal energy and vitality.

 The Composition of Wireless Device Radio Waves

 Wireless devices, such as cell phones, cordless phones, and Wi-Fi, all operate on carrier waves in the microwave range of the RF, or radio frequency, band.
-What most people don’t know, however, is that there is a second frequency present in all wireless transmissions that actually carries the voice or computer data.
+What most people do not realize, however, is that there is a second frequency present in all wireless transmissions that actually carries the voice or computer information data.
 This second frequency is not even in the radio frequency band.
-Rather, it is way down in what is known as the Extra Low Frequency, or ELF, band, similar to brainwaves and house wiring.
+Rather, it is way down in what is known as the Extra Low Frequency, or ELF, band, similar to brainwaves and house wiring (between 30 and 3,000 Hertz or Hz).

-This second type of frequenciy present in all wireless commmunications is known as low frequency information-carrying radio wave.
-These were the actual frequencies used by the military in the 1950s, according to Dr. George Carlo, in their attempts to carry a radio operator’s voice to forces on the battlefield.
-The frequencies are 16 Hz and 291-230 Hz.
-Brainwaves, by comparison, are generally in the 1-25 Hertz (Hz) range.
+This second type of frequency present in all wireless communications is known as “low frequency information-carrying radio wave”, or LFICRW.
+These were the actual frequencies used by the military in the 1950s, according to Dr. George Carlo, to carry a radio operator’s voice to forces on the battlefield.
+The frequencies used were 16 Hz and 291-230 Hz.
+Brainwaves, by comparison, are generally in the 1-40 Hz range.
 AC house wiring in North and South America is 60 Hz (50 Hz in the rest of the world).

 The problem with using low frequency information-carrying radio waves for communication is that while any transmission at these frequencies can carry an abundance of information, their energy is very weak because the wavelength is so long.
-As a result, the signal does not carry very far.
-Therefore, the frequencies did not travel far enough to get to the battlefield, and the Army almost abandoned the technologoy.
+As a result, the signal does not carry very far before dying out.
+Therefore, the frequencies did not travel far enough to get to the battlefield, and the Army almost abandoned the technology.

-Cell technology was salvaged when Army engineers devised a way to superimpose these low frequency information-carrying radio waves at 16 Hz and 219-230 Hz onto much faster radio waves in the microwave range, at the upper end of the radio frequency band.
+Cell technology was salvaged when Army engineers devised a way to superimpose these low frequency information-carrying radio waves at 16 Hz and 219-230 Hz onto much faster radio waves in the microwave range, at the upper end of the radio frequency band, carry far.
 That way, the voice could be carried for miles.

-By piggyybacking low frequency information-carrying radio waves onto much faster carrier waves in the microwave range, we have two waves transmitting simultaneously, one on top of the other, from cell tower to cell phone and from cell phone back to cell tower.
-Likewise, the same is true for two-way communication between a cordless phone base unit and the handset you hold next to your ear, or from your Wi-Fi-enabled router to your laptop and back again.
-Dr. George Carlo says, think of it like a clothesline with heavy, wet diapers flapping in a stiff breeze at one fast frequency, while the whole clothesline slowly moves up and down at a second frequency.
-It is the same cothesline with two frequencies.
+By piggy-backing low frequency information-carrying radio waves onto much faster carrier waves in the microwave range, we have two waves transmitting simultaneously, one on top of the other, from cell tower to cell phone and from cell phone back to cell tower.
+Likewise, the same is true for two-way communication between a cordless telephone base unit and the handset you hold next to your ear, or from your Wi-Fi-enabled router to your laptop and back again.
+Dr. George Carlo says, think of it like a clothesline with heavy, wet diapers flapping in a stiff breeze at one fast frequency, while the whole clothesline undulates up and down at a second, much slower frequency.
+It is the same clothesline but with two frequencies.

-Frequencies in the microwave range have lower information-carrying capacity but much more power and can radiate for miles.
-They cannot themselves, however, carry voice or data information.
-Thus the need for two frequencies, one superimposed upon the other.
+Frequencies in the microwave range have lower information-carrying capacity but much more power and can therefore radiate for miles.
+They cannot themselves, however, carry voice or data information to any great extent.
+Thus we have the need for two frequencies, one superimposed upon the other.
 The problem is, we only hear about the heating, thermal frequencies, not the low frequency information-carrying radio waves.
 Why is this so?
-To answer that, we have to understand how the FCC determined its safe exposure guidelines and how the industry and governmental regulatory agencies handle this research.
+To answer that, we have to understand how the FCC determined its safe exposure guidelines and how the industry and governmental regulatory agencies handled this research in the first place.

 Health Effects

-Now that you understand a little history of the development of cell technology and the resultant composition of radio waves transmitted and received by wireless devices, you will better understand the potential health effects that wireless devices cause over the long term, including research not known to most people in this country.
+Now that you understand a little history of the development of cell technology and the resultant composition of radio waves transmitted and received by wireless devices, you will better understand the potential health effects that wireless devices cause over the long term, including research not known to most people in the U.S.

 It turns out that the two frequencies that make up wireless communications have very different health effects.
-Long term exposure to frequencies in the microwave range, which are the carrier waves for cell, cordless phone and Wi-Fi communication, primarily cause thermal or heating effects on human (and animal and plant) cells.
+Long term exposure to frequencies in the microwave range, which are the carrier waves for cellular, cordless phone and Wi-Fi communications, primarily cause thermal or heating effects in human (and animal and plant) cells.
 They interfere with protein synthesis, among other thermal effects.

-The FCC’s safe expsosure guidelines, which I discuss below, only take these thermal effects into consideration.
+The FCC’s safe exposure guidelines, which I discuss below, on the other hand, only take these thermal effects into consideration.
 They set their safe exposure limits in 1997 at the point where only heating effects begin to occur in tissues.
-No consideration was made for any health effects that do occur well below that point.
+No consideration was made for any health effects that do occur well below that power density level on a biological, non-thermal or non-heating basis.

 There is what is known as the Specific Absorption Rate, or SAR, for cell phone use.
-The SAR is a measure of how much thermal energy a cell phone user absorbs in tissues near the phone, which for most people is the head and neck (and now we have reports from Israel of a worldwide increase in the incidence of head and neck tumors in young people; click here).
-Below that supposedly safe threshold, cell phones are considered safe.
+The SAR is a measure of how much thermal energy a cell phone user’s cells and tissues absorb near the phone, which for most people is the head and neck (and now we have reports from Israel of a worldwide increase in the incidence of head and neck tumors in young people; click here).
+Below that supposedly safe SAR threshold, cell phones are considered safe.
 For that reason, cell manufacturers claim their phones cause no adverse health effects.

 The research and clinical experience of millions of cell phone users is painting a completely different picture.
-While there continue to be health effects on the thermal level for many people even below the official SAR of 1.6 Watts per kiloGram, especially for children (because the SAR was only set for a 200 lb. adult man), the primary cause of ill health from cell phones is now believed to be from long term exposure to these low frequency information-carrying radio waves, which are not discussed by the media.
+While there continue to be health effects on the thermal level for many people below the official SAR of 1.6 Watts per kiloGram, especially for children (because the SAR was only set for a 200 lb. adult man), the primary cause of ill health from cell phones is now believed to be from long-term exposure to these low frequency information-carrying radio waves, which are not considered by researchers and also not discussed by the media.

-It is the non-thermal (or athermal), non-heating, complex biological effects now emerging that are so troubling to researchers, clinicians and public health experts, particularly in Europe.
-They predict, and are already seeing, a health crisis emerging particularly in young people, that they know they will have to pay for through their national health plans.
+It is the non-thermal (or a-thermal), non-heating, complex biological effects now emerging that are so troubling to researchers, clinicians and public health experts, particularly in Europe.
+They predict, and are already seeing, a health crisis emerging particularly in young people, that they know their governments will have to pay for through their national health plans.
 Hence the urgent action by European officials to educate their public and curtail the use of wireless devices throughout the European Union.
-Russia is now taking the same approach.
 Research citations are listed below.

 Specifically, pulsed, digital frequencies cause harm to cell membranes and inhibit their ability to take in nutrients and give off waste products.
 When cells are exposed to these low-frequency pulsed digital frequencies, a cascade of events occurs within the membrane, causing it to close down, resulting in “membrane sensitivity syndrome.”